What you will learn:

-Having a small balcony doesn't mean giving up the pleasure of growing your own food.
 More and more people are discovering the charm of’vertical garden on the balcony, a simple, sustainable, and surprisingly productive solution for transforming a few square meters into a small green space.

-In recent years, urban gardening has become a real trend.
-Not only for aesthetic reasons, but also for the desire to eat fresh, naturally grown, pesticide-free produce.
+Not only for aesthetic reasons, but also for the desire to eat fresh products, grown naturally and without pesticides.

 A vertical garden allows you to maximize space vertically rather than horizontally.
 This way, even a balcony of just a few meters can accommodate a variety of plants: herbs, lettuce, strawberries, cherry tomatoes, and much more.